-Byte interleave together with C1 ECC provides the possibility of correcting a continuous data in error of up to 24 bytes per four sync blocks.
+Byte interleave together with C1 ECC provides the possibility of correcting a burst error of up to 24 bytes per four sync blocks.

-Figure 48 - Byte Interleave across Sync Blocks
+Figure 49 - Byte Interleave across Sync Blocks

-11.5.6 Randomization
+11.5.5 Randomization

 The Inner Code Block (ID, Source information, inner code) of each sector shall be randomized to average the 1/0 distribution.
 The Preamble and Sync Pattern are not randomized.